Jose134/osuThumb/README.md

 }

-Objects will be drawn in order so the one at the bottom of the file will be the last one drawn
+Objects will be drawn in order so the one at the bottom of the file will be the last one drawn.

 There are currently 3 Object types:\
 **image**\